-The falls at the Linville Gorge Wilderness in Marion, NC are pretty impressive.
+The waterfalls in the Linville Gorge Wilderness in Marion, NC, are pretty impressive.
 There’s plenty of signage so you can’t miss the entry to the park.
 The road is pretty rough, but it doesn’t require a 4×4.
 The parking area for the lower falls is on the left, but you’ll find a ranger station and public restrooms farther up.
 Note that the restrooms are privies—meaning there’s a toilet seat over a hole in the ground and no sink.
 Bring some hand sanitizer.
 You can actually keep driving up the road to the falls overlook if you’re looking for the path of least resistance.

 I suggest parking at the lower falls lot.
 That trail leads to a fork where you can access the lower falls as well as the overlook.
 There are benches at the fork in case anyone needs to rest.
 There’s some elevation on the trail, but it’s nothing to worry about.
 Toddlers made easy work of the hike when I was there.

 These pictures are from the overlook.
 I hiked to the bottom of the falls, then up to the overlook, and then back out to the parking lot.
 There are many longer hikes in the Wilderness, but I was headed home from Blowing Rock and only had time for a 2-mile loop.
 I love how the water flows from the upper pool through the rocks and then flows back out to the lower pool.
 The falls are a veritable blender, so it’s understandable why swimming in the upper pool is not allowed.

 You can read more about the area in the book, Linville Gorge Wilderness Area: